BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 If either Thorin Stonehelm or Bard II would be Trapped in the Fight phase, then the other may declare a Heroic Combat without spending Might.
 If successful, they must join their Trapped ally's fight if possible.
 If this is not possible, they must move as close as possible to their Trapped ally.

-**PARTICIPANTS**

-**Good:** Bard II, Prince of Dale; Thorin III Stonehelm; 11 Warriors of Dale: 3 with shield, 4 with spear and shield, 3 with Esgaroth bow, 1 with banner; 6 Knights of Dale; 12 Iron Hills Dwarves: 6 with spear, 3 with mattock, 3 with crossbow.

-**Evil:** Rutabi, General of the Dragon Legion; Brórgîr the Conjurer; 21 Easterling Warriors: 8 with shield, 4 with shield and pike, 8 with bow, 1 with banner; 12 Black Dragons: 6 with shield, 6 with pike and shield; 6 Dragon Cult Acolytes; 2 Rhûnish War Drakes.

 ![](../media/scenarios/defence_of_the_north/retreat_to_erebor.jpg)

 ---

 ## SIEGE OF EREBOR

+**PARTICIPANTS**

+**Good:** Bard II, Prince of Dale; Thorin III Stonehelm; 10 Warriors of Dale: 3 with shield, 4 with spear & shield, 3 with Esgaroth bow; 6 Knights of Dale; 12 Iron Hills Dwarves: 6 with spear, 3 with mattock, 3 with crossbow.

+**Evil:** Rutabi, General of the Dragon Legion; Easterling Captain with shield; Easterling Dragon Knight; 21 Easterling Warriors: 8 with shield, 4 with shield and pike, 8 with bow, 1 with banner; 12 Black Dragons: 6 with shield, 6 with pike and shield; 6 Dragon Cult Acolytes.

 **LAYOUT**